 Omni-Biotic Panda was specifically formulated as a prenatal and infant probiotic.
 The specific strains in this probiotic have been scientifically combined to support both the mother’s immune system and gut flora during pregnancy, and the infants’ gut flora and immune system after birth.

-OMNi-BiOTiC® probiotics are manufactured in a powder form.
+OMNi-BiOTiC® probiotics are manufactured in powder form.
 By dissolving the probiotic powder in water, it is ensured that up to 90% of the beneficial bacteria survive the passage through the stomach to the intestines.

 The probiotic bacteria arrive strong in the intestines, ready to perform their many important tasks in order to keep your body running at the highest level.